-With the latest SMMT data naming the Tesla Model 3 as the most popular new-car December as well as the second most popular in 2021 – no-one can deny that the era of electric vehicles is well and truly upon.
-However, while internal combustion engines (ICE) have generally separated engine, wheel and tyre, electric vehicles are bringing this vital mobility components closer together than ever.
+With the latest SMMT data naming the Tesla Model 3 as the most popular new-car in December as well as the second most popular in 2021 – no-one can deny that the era of electric vehicles is well and truly upon.
+However, while internal combustion engines (ICE) have generally separated engine, wheel and tyre, electric vehicles are bringing these vital mobility components closer together than ever.

 On 6 January REE Automotive announced the appointment of David Goldberg as the company’s chief financial officer (CFO).
 Effective Feb 2022, Goldberg joins REE from Magna International, one of the world’s largest automotive suppliers, where he is currently senior vice president of corporate development, following a role as vice president of finance and corporate development at the company.

 Royal Mail is embarking on six- to nine-month trial of Enso Tyres’ electric van-orientated tyres.
 The trial, a partnership between Royal Mail, Transport for London (TfL) and Enso, aims to make “Electric Vehicles (EVs) even cleaner to further improve air quality”, according to the stakeholders.
 According, to Tyres & Accessories’s 2021 survey of public tyre fleets, Royal Mail is the second-largest fleet in the UK.